-Engie Energia Chile S.A. did not pay any member of the Company's Board of Directors for any additional consulting thus far in the 2023 fiscal year, nor has it defrayed any expenses.
+Engie Energia Chile S.A. did not pay any member of the Company's Board of Directors for any additional consulting in the 2022 fiscal year, and it recorded general expenses of kUSD 108 for the Board in the same period.